-Your digital presence, if not appropriately protected, can invite some troubles in the form of phishing emails, virus, phony calls, and other scams.
+Your digital presence, if not appropriately protected, can invite some troubles in the form of phishing emails, viruses, phony calls, and other scams.
 As a user, you have to be alert against some alerts.
-This article gives a deep insight on how to identify and report phishing and to avoid scams.
+This article gives deep insight on how to identify and report phishing and to avoid scams.

 Apple never entertains such phishing scams online, and therefore, the company asks users to contact Apple in case of any suspicious messages or emails are circulated.
 You can also report phishing and other malicious activities to Apple.

 How to Identify and Report Phishing Emails to Apple

 Phishing is to cheat users by sending genuine-looking emails or messages to get private information, bank account, social security number, passwords, and other details.
 Sometimes, this activity is also done by fake calls.
 Thankfully, there are some ways to identify such scamsters who are active in the activities of phishing.

 When you receive an SMS or email at your phone number or email address, check the source of senders.
 Most often, it is an Unknown source that sends such emails and text messages.
 A phishing content does not have any legitimate source.

 Usually, a nefarious message is addressed to thousands of users.
 Scamsters carpet-bomb the people with links that lead to a mysterious website.
 They use generic greetings as they don’t know the names of receivers.
 You will be greeted as “Dear customer.”